 Update Multiple Records

-Update record can be used to update multiple records in a single Update query execution.
+Update records can be used to update multiple records in a single Update query execution.
 We have to specify some conditions which will match multiple records on the given table and update the given columns.
 In this example, we will the Country of the users whose ages are over 30.

 UPDATE Users SET Country='Turkey' WHERE Age>30;

 We can update multiple columns for the given condition.
 Here we need to specify the column and value pairs by delimiting them with a comma.
 In this example, we will update the Country and City values of the users whose ages are over 30.
 We will set Country as